ufozone/ha-zcs-mower/README.md

 ### Start

+In this step, a new account is created at ZCS Cloud, to which your lawn mower(s) will later be linked.

 1. **Garage name:** You can freely choose the name.

 2. **Position tracing:** Activate this field if you want to use the periodical position tracing of your lawn mower(s).
 Your lawn mower(s) will report their position more often.